County of Santa Barbara

 GENERAL SERVICES DEPARTMENT

-Consider recommendations regarding a Lease Agreement with Domestic Violence Solutions
+Consider recommendations regarding a Lease Agreement with Domestic Violence Solutions for

-for Santa Barbara County, Second District, as follows:
+Santa Barbara County, Second District, as follows:

-a) Approve and authorize the Chair to execute the Lease Agreement between the County of
+a) Approve and authorize the Chair to execute the Lease Agreement between the County of Santa

-Santa Barbara and Domestic Violence Solutions;
+Barbara and Domestic Violence Solutions;

-b) Determine and find that, pursuant to Government Code Section 26227, the premises are
+b) Determine and find that, pursuant to Government Code Section 26227, the premises are not

-Lease Agreement;
+Agreement;

-c) Determine and find that the use of the premises by Domestic Violence Solutions, a
+c) Determine and find that the use of the premises by Domestic Violence Solutions, a California

-benefit to the residents of the County; and
+residents of the County; and

-d) Determine that the proposed action of approving Domestic Violence Solutions’ Lease
+d) Determine that the proposed action of approving Domestic Violence Solutions’ Lease Agreement

-pursuant to Sections 15301, “Existing Facilities”.
-This is a categorical exemption which
+15301, “Existing Facilities”.
+This is a categorical exemption which includes the operation, repair,

-includes the operation, repair, maintenance, leasing, or minor alteration of existing public or
+maintenance, leasing, or minor alteration of existing public or private structures or facilities, provided

-expansion of the previous site's use.
+the exemption only involves negligible or no expansion of the previous site's use.

 A-20)